 The sync_gate control signal must be synchronous to the PGCB clock domain, but the async_wake_b control signal can be asserted and de-asserted in an asynchronous manner.
 The async_wake_b may contain glitch, but IP is responsible to make sure that the assertion pulse width of async_wake_b is compliant to the process dependent Tresetmin requirement.
 The behavior is undefined if the assertion pulse width of async_wake_b is less than Tresetmin.

-When the sync_clkvld is de-asserted, the PGCB clock consumer is recommended to stall all the activities that using the PGCB clock.
-The mechanism to stall the activities will be IP specific.
-As the PGCB and CDC currently do not comprehend whether or not the PGCB clock is running, one method for stalling them is to gate their clock when sync_clkvld is ‘0’.
+When the sync_clkvld is de-asserted, the PGCB clock consumer is recommended to stall all the activities that are using the PGCB clock.
+As the PGCB and CDC currently do not comprehend whether or not the PGCB clock is running, the recommended method for stalling them is to gate their clock when sync_clkvld is ‘0’.

 Figure 2: PGCB Clock Gate Entry and Wake Evaluation